Can Cyrene offer a greener alternative to harmful solvents?

 Produced in large quantities across the world, dimethylformamide (DMF) and N-Methyl-2-pyrrolidone (NMP) are solvents with a multitude of uses across different industries.
 For example, DMF is used is in the production of plastics, facilitating key chemical reactions in drug discovery – and NMP is widely used in drug formulation, electronics and materials manufacturing.
 The world production capacity of DMF is 225,000 tons worldwide per year – and around 125,000 tons/year of NMP.[1,2]

 But these organic solvents are under worldwide regulatory pressure due to major concerns over their toxic effects on the reproductive system.
-The European Chemicals Agency (ECHA) classifies them on the Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) list of substances of very high concern, with additional restrictions for NMP soon to come into force.
+The European Chemicals Agency (ECHA) classifies them on the Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) list of substances of very high concern.
+Additional restrictions came into force for NMP in 2020.